 Belfast and Titanic Museum

-Belfast is a beautiful European city with a lot of cobble stoned alleyways.
-We usually enjoy exploring cities with food, try some local pubs and restaurants and do nothing in particular.
-However don’t miss out on the Titanic Museum.
-It’s an experience spread across six floors as the museum mirrors the height of Titanic.
+Belfast is a beautiful European city with a lot of cobble-stoned alleyways.
+We usually enjoy exploring cities with food, try some local pubs and restaurants and doing nothing in particular.
+However, don’t miss out on the Titanic Museum.
+It’s an experience spread across six floors as the museum mirrors the height of the Titanic.

 Bushmills Distillery